-The Chino Police Department may provide members with access to portable recorders, either audio or video or both, for use during the performance of their duties.
+The Medford Police Department may provide members with access to portable recorders, either audio or video or both, for use during the performance of their duties.
 The use of recorders is intended to enhance the mission of the Department by accurately capturing contacts between members of the Department and the public.

-450.3 MEMBER PRIVACY EXPECTATION
+450.3 PRIVACY

-All recordings made by members acting in their official capacity shall remain the property of the Department regardless of whether those recordings were made with department-issued or personally owned recorders.
+All recordings made by personnel acting in their official capacity as members of this department shall remain the property of the Department and should not be considered private, regardless of whether those recordings were made with department-issued or personally owned recorders.
 Members shall have no expectation of privacy or ownership interest in the content of these recordings.